floragunncom/search-guard-docs/_troubleshooting/saml_troubleshooting.md

 # SAML troubleshooting

-**This is preliminary documentation for the Search Guard SAML beta.**

 If you encounter any problems while using SAML, please check the following steps to pinpoint the problem.

 ## Check the sp.entity_id